pyKrzysztof/YouTube-Uploader/README.md

 - do_archive_videos -> if set to <b>true</b> then the videos will be moved to archived videos so they don't get uploaded twice next time.
 - secret_path -> full path to client oauth secret file.
 (More later)
 - refresh_token_path -> path where the refresh_token will be saved and read from. (do not create your own)
 - default_parameters -> default parameters that are used when no json matches the video file, or when the json doesn't have all the values.

-NOTE: about categoryID, this is numerical, do not enter a text here cause it will cause request errors.
-You can look up IDs online or change them after.
+#### Default Parameters:
+- privacy - the privacy status of a video by default.
+- description - the default description as a string
+- description_as_file - `true/false`, if set to `true`, the default `description` parameter will be interpreted as a file which it will read from to get the actual description.
+- tags - self-explanatory, you specify the tags.
+The correct syntax is `"tags": [tag_0, ..., tag_n]`, defaults to `config.json`.
+- categoryID - this is numerical value of the category, there is the list of the ids: https://gist.github.com/dgp/1b24bf2961521bd75d6c

 ## Getting started with the YouTube API
 You have to do this before using the script.